 Regarding social impact, we recognize the importance of creating sustainable transportation systems that benefit all of our customers and their communities.
 Our boats are designed to be comfortable and safe, allowing passengers to travel in style while reducing their carbon footprint.

 In terms of governance, we are committed to transparent and responsible business practices.
 We regularly update our hardware and software to ensure our technology remains industry-leading.
 We work with specialized technology partners to ensure that our boats are cost-effective and a solid investment for the future.

 At MobyFly, integrating ESG criteria into our business strategy is the right thing to do and the key to our success.
 We are committed to creating a better future for our clients, society, and the planet, and we are proud to be at the forefront of the zero-emission boat movement.

-MobyFly hydrofoil boats are fast and quiet, transporting 12 to 300 passengers comfortably above the waves at speeds in excess of 70 km/h.
-Our boats are also extremely efficient, requiring up to 70% less energy than current diesel ferries.
+MobyFly hydrofoil boats are fast and quiet, transporting 12 to 350 passengers comfortably above the waves at speeds over 70 km/h.
+Our boats are also extremely efficient, requiring up to 95% less energy than current diesel ferries.

-Our boats are equipped with foil technology and computer-controlled flight systems that work together allow the boat to operate in much the same way as an airplane wing.
-With enough speed the foils create lift, raising the boat above the surface of the water.
+Our boats are equipped with foil technology and computer-controlled flight systems that work together to operate like an airplane wing.
+With enough speed, the foils create lift, raising the boat above the water’s surface.